Variational Nested Dropout: Introduction

-One basis for creating nested nets is to order the network components (e.g., convolution channels) such that less important components can be removed first when creating the sub-network.
-A unit for neural networks, \emph{nested dropout}, was developed to order the latent feature representation for the encoder-decoder models~\cite{rippel2014learning, bekasov2020ordering}.
-Specifically, a discrete distribution is assigned over the indices of the representations, and the operation of nested dropout samples an index then drops the representations with larger indices.
-Recent studies show that the \emph{nested dropout} is able to order the network components during training such that \emph{nested nets} can be obtained~\cite{ijcai2020-288,finn2014learning}.
+Recent studies show that the nested dropout is also able to order the \emph{network components} during training such that \emph{nested nets} can be obtained~\cite{ijcai2020-288,finn2014learning}.
 The ordering layout is applicable to different granularity levels of network components: single weights, groups of weights, convolutional channels, residual blocks, network layers, and even quantization bits.
 We refer to the partitions of the network components as \emph{nodes} in this paper.
-However, the probability that an index is sampled is specified by hand as a hyperparameter, and does not change during training.
-Thus, the importance of a node is pre-determined by hand rather than learned from data.

-To enhance predictive uncertainty and to allow the dropout rate to be learned, in this paper, we propose a fully Bayesian treatment for constructing nested nets.
-We propose a new nested dropout, based on a chain of interdependent Bernoulli variables.
+Despite its successes, nested dropout requires that the probability that an index is sampled is specified by hand as a hyper-parameter, and does not change during training.
+Thus, the importance of nodes or representations are pre-determined by hand rather than learned from data.
+To allow the dropout rate to be learned, we propose a fully Bayesian treatment for the nested dropout operator.
+We first propose a new variant of the nested dropout, based on a chain of interdependent Bernoulli variables.
 The chain simulates the Bernoulli trials and can be understood as a special case of a two-state Markov chain, which intuitively generates order information.
-To save the time cost for sampling during training, we propose a variational ordering unit that approximates the chain, and an approximate posterior based on a novel \emph{Downhill} distribution built on Gumbel Softmax~\cite{jang2016categorical, maddison2016concrete}.
-This allows efficient sampling of the multivariate \emph{ordered mask}, and provides useful gradients to update the importance of the nodes.
+To save the time cost for sampling during training, we propose a new \emph{Downhill} distribution that approximates this chain.
+This approximate posterior is built on Gumbel Softmax~\cite{jang2016categorical, maddison2016concrete}, which efficiently generates more flexible samples compared with the Bernoulli chain.
+This allows efficient sampling of the multivariate \emph{ordered mask}, and provides useful gradients to update the importance of the nodes or representations.
+We name this major scheme as variational nested dropout (VND), \abc{and apply it to both ordering network components and ordering latent representations.}